kvenn/turnstile-android/README.md

 # turnstile
 Turnstile is an abstract task queue that supports long running, parallel task execution.
-Turnstile let's you define your own stateful tasks and manage their transition from state to state.
+Turnstile lets you define your own stateful tasks and manage their transition from state to state.

 ## Contents
 * [Features](#features)